kurimanzutto inaugurated the first exhibition of Damian Ortega on April 9, 2011 and concluded on May 14, 2011.

 His main solo exhibitions: New Commission for The Curve, Barbican Center, London (2010); Damián Ortega: Do It Yourself, ICA Boston (2009); Damián Ortega, Centre Pompidou, Paris (2008); Man is the Controller of the Universe, DAAD Gallery, Berlin (2007); Nine Types of Terrain, White Cube, London (2007); Damián Ortega: The beetle trilogy and other works, REDCAT, Los Angeles (2005); Damián Ortega, Kunsthalle Basel (2004); Moby Dick, kurimanzutto, Mexico City (2004); Spirit and Matter, White Cube, London (2004); Damián Ortega, Galeria Fortes Vilaça (2003) and Cosmic Thing, ICA Philadelphia (2002).
 In 2006 he got the artist residency program DAAD en Berlín.
 In 2007, he was nominated to Preis Der Nationalgalerie fur junge kunst.

-He lives and works in Berlin and Mexico City.
+He lives and works in Mexico City.